How to scale Bitcoin (without changing a thing)

 I don’t have the space to give them a full treatment here; I would defer to Juice’s excellent point-by-point rebuttal.
 To be frank, I just flat out disagree with Eric on a few key areas here.
 I think that proofs of reserves, if done correctly and with a reputable auditor, can provide depositors assurances of solvency in spades.
 I also don’t believe that the government would immediately come to control the entire money supply in a bitcoin depository setting; commercial banks are independent, and in a non fascist state, would remain so.

 Let’s rewind a bit.
 To believe that a Bitcoin banking system can escape the problems that doomed the gold-based system, you have to believe that there are advantages that Bitcoin has relative to gold as a reserve asset.
-I would venture that it the case.
+I would venture that it is the case.
 In particular:

 - Bitcoin is auditable by design.
 What an individual does when they run a full node is that not only do they continuously audit the supply and make sure that the rules are being followed, but they audit the entire sequence of historical transactions to make sure every single one was legitimate and within the rules